 The new client is shown how to sign up for an email address and how to obtain a government-issued phone if in need of these things.

 The client then moves on to the employment phase.
 A resume is prepared and interview skills are taught and practiced, with special attention on how to answer the difficult incarceration related questions during an interview.
 Job listings are searched and resumes submitted utilizing our extensive contacts.
 Interviews are scheduled.
 Appropriate interview clothes and transportation to the interview are provided by POC.

 Each client is on the “POC buddy system” until they are employed.
 This means that he will not be allowed to go anywhere alone, but will be accompanied by another client with proven stability in the program during this critical time.

 Once employed, clients begin to pay weekly rent.
-Clients are required to attend a weekly POC 12-step meeting.
-Depending on their past, they may be required to attend a second 12-step meeting each week.
+Clients are required to attend a weekly POC Substance Abuse & Addictions meeting.
+Depending on their past, they may be required to attend a second such meeting each week.

 Twice monthly, each client is also required to attend a community meeting.
 This is a time when all the men in the residential program come together for dinner and discussion of any problems, changes, or general announcements.
 It is also a time for men to share good reports and victories.
 The positive benefits of seeing peers succeeding in transition are helpful to men working to restart their lives.

 Optional Transition Services provided by POC include Jacksonville Transportation Authority bus passes supplied at no cost to the client until after they are employed and receiving pay.

 All POC houses are very close to bus line routes.

 Our clients are continually monitored through daily interaction, random drug testing, and review of their progress toward their goals in hopes of assuring a successful transition.
 Post transition housing and budgeting issues are discussed.
 After 6 months in the program, we conduct a formal interview with the client to find out how they are progressing toward their plan and goals.
 Most residential clients transition after being with us for 6-9 months.